johnmee/johnmee.com/pages/my-au-pairit-reality.md

 ## Settling In

-The team said thanks, that was great, you're a natural.
-Let's do a scene of the subject opening her bags and settling into the room.
-I hung back and watched with interest, but tried to keep out of sight of the subject as I didn't want to contribute to her sense of being a performing seal. _CUT!_
+The team said thanks, that was great, you're a natural, please don't look at the camera.
+ Now, let's do a scene of the subject opening her bags and settling into the room.

+I hung back and watched with interest, but tried to keep out of sight of the subject as I didn't want to contribute to her sense of being a performing seal.
+Aaand _CUT!_

 ## Interview